UranMai/uranmai.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a fourth year PhD student in Bioinformatics and Computational Biology at Rutgers University, advised by Prof. Antonina Mitrofanova.
-I work on building machine learning models based on molecular mechanisms for novel biomarker discovery of cancer progression and treatment response.
+I work on building machine learning models based on molecular mechanisms for novel biomarker discovery of cancer progression and treatment response. (more about research)

-Before joining Rutgers, I graduated bachelors and masters in applied physics and math program. at Moscow Institute of Physics and Technology.
+Before joining Rutgers, I graduated bachelors and masters in applied physics and math program at Moscow Institute of Physics and Technology.

+Outside of research, I like to participate in ML competitions on Kaggle platform (link).

+In my free time, I love exercising (gym, swimming, running) and mountain hiking.

 Here is my <i class="ai ai-google-scholar-square"></i> [Google Scholar]() and <i class="fa-brands fa-linkedin"></i> [LinkedIn](https://www.linkedin.com/in/uran-maimekov/).